Pre-Conference Training Workshop

 Roberto Cellini

-President SIE and University of Catania
+President of SIE and University of Catania

 Enrica Chiappero